Colerne: History

 Evidence of early settlement in the area includes three bowl barrows near Thickwood, overlooking the Bybrook valley, and an Iron Age hillfort from around 100 BC in the north of the parish, known as Bury Wood Camp, overlooking the Doncombe valley.

 A Roman villa has been found on the site of the present airfield.
 The 1086 Domesday Book recorded 28 households at Colerne and six at Thickwood.
 The enclosure known as Colerne Park (today largely woodland) was created in the early 14th century by William of Colerne, Abbot of Malmesbury.

 In the 14th century the local economy was based on sheep-rearing, cloth production (assisted by mills on the By Brook) and stone quarrying.
 The former farmhouse known as Daubenys, on the High Street, is a Grade II* listed long house from c.
 1400.

 The Manor House, near the church, bears a date of 1689; it was reduced in size and re-fronted in 1900.
 The country house at Lucknam Park is also from the late 17th century.
 Many houses in the village are from the 18th century, partly as a result of a large fire of 1774.

 By the 19th century, cloth-making had migrated to industrial towns and the economy was mainly agricultural.
 Some of the watermills were converted to paper production, an example being Chapps Mill near Slaughterford.
 In the 1840s many labourers were employed on the construction of the Great Western Railway and its Box Tunnel.

-From 1995 to 2023, Calder House School was a private special school at Thickwood, which up to 48 pupils aged 7 to 13 attended for two or three years while receiving remedial support before returning to mainstream education.
+From 1995 to 2023, Calder House School was a private special school at Thickwood, which was attended by up to 48 pupils aged 7 to 13 for two or three years while receiving remedial support before returning to mainstream education.
 The school was built around the former farmyard at Thickwood House, a 17th-century former farmhouse.